Abe Dueck

 Memorial Date: August 29, 2018

-Abe Dueck, 91, of Altona passed away Friday, August 24th, at Altona Memorial Health Centre.
-He is survived by his wife Marge, 2 daughters, 1 son, and their families.
+Abe Dueck, 91, of Altona passed away Friday, August 24th at Altona Memorial Health Centre.
+He is survived by his wife Marge, 2 daughters, 1 son and their families.
 He was predeceased by 1 son.

-A memorial service for Abe Dueck will be held Wednesday, 1pm, at Altona Sommerfeld Mennonite Church, with a private family burial prior to the service.
+A memorial service for Abe Dueck will be held Wednesday, August 29th at 1pm at Altona Sommerfeld Mennonite Church with private family burial prior to the service.

-Viewing will be at Wiebe Funeral Home, Altona, tomorrow from 9 a.m. to 9 p.m. and Tuesday from 9 a.m. to 9 p.m.
+Viewing will be at Wiebe Funeral Home, Altona, Monday and Tuesday from 9am to 9pm.

 Donations may be made to Eastview Place.